We all love stories, but it’s uncommon to be given proper space to tell them.

-Award-winning journalist and former ABC producer, Meri Fatin is a versatile and sought-after interviewer and panel facilitator, specialising in matters relating to climate action.
+Award-winning journalist Meri Fatin is a versatile and sought-after interviewer and panel facilitator, specialising in matters relating to climate action.

-Facilitator: For well over a decade, Meri has been chairing challenging conversations for the Perth Writers Festival, the Fremantle Arts Centre, Department of Health, Department of Culture and the Arts and the Disrupted Festival of Ideas with topics ranging from gender politics to public policy on obesity, and the cultural interface between China and Australia.
+Facilitator: For well over a decade, Meri has been chairing challenging conversations for clients including the Perth Writers Festival, the Fremantle Arts Centre, Department of Health, Department of Culture and the Arts and the Disrupted Festival of Ideas with topics ranging from climate science to gender politics, public policy and the cultural interface between China and Australia.
 Among her high profile guests are Margaret Atwood, 5:2 Diet guru Dr Michael Mosley, an eminent researcher on regenerative medicine Professor Nadia Rosenthal, chef Matthew Evans and journalists Waleed Aly, Stan Grant and Leigh Sales.